It's All in the Head: Representation Knowledge Distillation through Classifier Sharing: Experiments

 Often, training with knowledge distillation requires many more epochs than regular training \cite{beyer2021knowledge}.
 This is particularly true for representation distillation where the optimization involves the minimization of a distance function between the teacher and student embeddings.
 A slow training process increases the computational cost and limits resource utilization.

-In addition to improving a model's accuracy, we observe that TH-KD and SH-KD enable an accelerated training process.
-Classifier sharing reduces the trainable parameters and eases the training.
+In addition to improving a model's accuracy, we observe that networks trained using TH-KD and SH-KD converge faster compared to a baseline training with representation distillation.
+Classifier sharing reduces the number of trainable parameters and eases the training.
 TH-KD circumvents the learning of the student's classifier weights by initializing them with the teacher's head weights and freezing them.
 Moreover, SH-KD further accelerates the training because the features extracted by the teacher are more applicable for the student.
-In Figure \ref{fig:accelerate}, we show the test accuracy on FoodX-251, over the training epochs for TH-KD and SH-KD methods and compare them to a baseline training using the L2E loss.
+In Fig.~\ref{fig:accelerate}, we show the test accuracy on FoodX-251 and Stanford-cars, over the training epochs for TH-KD and SH-KD methods and compare them to a baseline training using the L2E loss.
 We used the TResNet-L as a teacher and OFA-62 as a student.
 As can be seen, both TH-KD and SH-KD result in faster training convergence compared to a baseline training with the L2E, and SH-KD further accelerates the training process.
-However, note that the SH-KD requires an additional phase of training the initial student model.
+To some extent, this compensates for the fact that SH-KD scheme requires an additional phase of training the initial student.

-\subsubsection{Effect of Initial Student Capacity on SH-KD}
+\subsubsection{Effect of Initial Student Capacity on SH-KD.}

 In the SH-KD scheme, the teacher classifier head is replaced by the classifier head of the initial student.
 Typically, a student model has lower capacity than the teacher.
 How does this capacity gap affect the trained teacher and the training of its final student?